tbook-dev/incentive-layer-docs/TONINCENTIVELAYER.md

 - Overusing recommendation algorithms to match revenue-generating services and products, this occupies attention from users' _real demands_.

 Users start to become worried about their privacy being used frivolously, becoming extremely insecure.
-Users discover that internet apps often fail to directly meet their needs, instead bombarding them with an endless stream of "recommended" and supposedly "essential" content.
+Users found out that these apps often fail to directly meet their needs, instead bombarding them with an endless stream of "recommended" and supposedly "essential" content.
 In a word: users are not happy.

 ## Why 900 Million Choose Telegram and TON

-Meanwhile, we have witnessed a commercial miracle: Telegram's monthly active users have surpassed 900 million, almost in a way that does not pursue any commercial goals.
+Meanwhile, we have witnessed a commercial miracle: Telegram's monthly active users have surpassed 900 million, almost in a way that differs from commercial goals pursuing companies.

-Protection of privacy is considered one of the most important reasons people choose Telegram for daily communications.
-Users enjoy this elegant and efficient interaction.
-When we use Telegram, it's as if we have found what the internet should be like.
+Privacy protection is considered one of the most important reasons people choose Telegram for daily communications.
+Users enjoy this elegant and efficient interaction, as if we have found what the internet should be like.

-Commerce is a naturally occurring logic, and many entrepreneurs want to meet users' commercial needs based on Telegram.
-The partnership between Telegram and TON allows us to see the possibility of an elegant win-win solution between business and privacy.
+Commerce has its own natural logic, and many entrepreneurs want to meet users' commercial needs on Telegram.
+The partnership between Telegram and TON allows us to see the possibility of an elegant win-win solution between commerce and privacy.

 ## TON Incentive Layer: Win Win Solution